-The Social History Society is setting up a network for Black and minority ethnic (BME) historians.
-It is being launched in recognition of the under-representation, structural inequalities and racism afflicting UK Higher Education Institutions.
+The Social History Society has set up a network for Black and minority ethnic (BME) historians.
+It has been launched in recognition of the under-representation, structural inequalities and racism afflicting UK Higher Education Institutions.

 Our initiative follows the plenary panel on ‘History and Diversity’ held at our 2018 annual conference, which discussed some of the difficulties facing BME historians in the UK.